 Safety glasses that do more than protect

-Safety glasses and goggles can help protect your eyes in the lab, at the construction site, even at the range.
+eye protection glasses and goggles can help protect your eyes in the lab, at the construction site, even at the range.
 And thanks to substantial design improvements, modern safety glasses look pretty sharp.
 But how do you choose the right ones?
 It all depends on what you need them to do.

 If we had to get specific, safety glasses have one main job: to protect the eyes from debris, splashes, sparks and everything else that has no business being near your eyes.
 But a really great pair of safety specs goes beyond the basics.